Information technology tools and resources at the UW

 Wi-Fi LAN Security and Co-existence Guideline

 - Guidelines for Approved Departmental WLAN Deployment

 - Guidelines for Departmental WLAN Access Control

 - Guidelines for Approved Departmental WLAN Coexistence With the Campus WLAN Infrastructure

-Departments with Wi-Fi policy exemption approval to deploy and operate a locally-managed Wi-Fi network must adhere to the following security and coexistence guidelines:
+Departments with Wi-Fi policy exemption approval from UW-IT to deploy and operate a locally-managed Wi-Fi network must adhere to the following security and coexistence guidelines:

 Guidelines for Approved Departmental WLAN Deployment

 1.1.
 Departmentally-managed access points must be configured in a way that prevents interference with campus Wi-Fi infrastructure via the methods described below.
 In particular, a unique Service Set Identifier (SSID) must be used for departmental installations in order to avoid conflicts with campus Wi-Fi infrastructure.
 Unfortunately, this means that users may need to reconfigure their laptop computers or PDAs when moving between departmental and campus Wi-Fi infrastructure.

 1.2.
 Departments with UW Information Technology approval to deploy or maintain their own Wi-Fi infrastructure are responsible for all security risks and liabilities associated with such installations.
 Consequently, it is essential that departmentally managed access points implement some form of access control.